Forest-Economics-Goettingen/optimLanduse/README.md

 indicators when the land-cover composition is optimized considering only one indicator.
 The name of this indicator considered in the optimization is written in the first column of each line.
 The names of all indicators are given in the table header.
-The performances of these indicators considered are consequently obligatory completely fulfilled (performance = 1).
+Consequently, the performances of the indicators considered are obligatorily completely fulfilled (performance = 1).
 So that the main diagonal of the matrix contains only ones.

 ``` r